geojupyter/geojupyter.org/handbook/hackathon-facilitation.md

 ### Pre-populate some hackathon activities

 Under the "Hack Teams" section of the doc, replace the numbered list with placeholder text reading "Objective" with some hackathon ideas.
-You can re-use ideas from previous hackathons that didn't get completed, or if you're not sure you can ask for help from hackathon participants to populate the list.
+You can reuse ideas from previous hackathons that didn't get completed, or if you're not sure you can ask for help from hackathon participants to populate the list.